-2. New Years Eve
+2. Things to do in Sydney on New Years Eve

 Lets be honest, if you have gone to all this trouble of being in Sydney for New Years Eve, you want to make sure you have a good spot for the night itself.
 The trouble is, so does everyone else.
 People start arriving early and I mean early.
 If you want a spot in front of the Harbour Bridge and next to the Opera House then we suggest getting down there for midday.
 Yes, that is not a typo, I really mean Midday.
 We got there around 13:00 and were one of the last few let in.
 There is a maximum capacity in that area which we were grateful for as it did not feel too crowded.

 If you do make the effort to get down there early (and it is worth it.
 How many times will you be in Sydney for NYE?) then we recommend you taking your own food and soft drinks.
 It will be a long day and you could end up spending a fortune on food and drink while you are down there.
 All drinks must be in plastic bottles as glass is not allowed.
 Unfortunately, you can not take your own alcohol but there are plenty of bars dotted around all the vantage points.
 This will be the only thing you spend your money on if you bring your own food.

 3. Transport in Sydney on New Years Eve